jabocken/CV2018Fall/docs/README.md

 components on a PCB are only those that are supposed to be there can improve security guarantees and, more prosaically, be useful for quality-assurance purposes.
-For this reason, we investigated visual classification of the components on PCBs using photographs taken with standard cameras.
+For this reason, we investigated visual classification of the components on PCBs using photographs taken with standard cameras using off-the-shelf computer vision products.
 Related work in this area includes defect analysis [[1](https://research.ijcaonline.org/ncfaaiia/number2/ncfaaiia1014.pdf)] and identification of specific PCBs for recycling purposes [[2](https://cvl.tuwien.ac.at/project/reclaim/)].